Vonage/vonage-php-sdk-core/README.md

 This is due to some PHP installations not shipping with a list of trusted CA certificates.
 This is a system configuration problem, and not specific to either cURL or Nexmo.

 > *IMPORTANT*: In the next paragraph we provide a link to a CA certificate bundle.
-Nexmo do not guarantee the safety of this bundle, and you should review it yourself before installing any CA bundle on your machine
+Nexmo do not guarantee the safety of this bundle, and you should review it yourself before installing any CA bundle on your machine.

-To resolve this issue, download a list of trusted CA certificates (e.g. the [curl](https://curl.haxx.se/ca/cacert.pem) bundle) and copy it on to your machine. once this is done, edit `php.ini` and set the `curl.cainfo` parameter:
+To resolve this issue, download a list of trusted CA certificates (e.g. the [curl](https://curl.haxx.se/ca/cacert.pem) bundle) and copy it on to your machine.
+Once this is done, edit `php.ini` and set the `curl.cainfo` parameter:

 ```
 # Linux/MacOS